DavidCWebs/number-theory-notes/unique-factorization.md

 For example:

 6 = 2 ∙ 3 and 35 = 5 ∙ 7.
 Because they do not share prime factors, they are coprime.

+Easy criterion for divisibility given prime factorization - Coprime numbers don’t share prime factors

+If two numbers are coprime and they divide _n_, their product also divides _n_.

 Greatest Common Divisor
 -----------------------